SaaS Management: The Best Guide for 2025

 Over time, team members may stop using certain tools or not use them as much anymore.
 Maybe they found a better solution, or maybe their needs changed.

-Whatever the reason may be, you need to be able to decide if you should keep paying for it or not.
+Whatever the reason may be, you need to be able to decide if you should keep paying for it or not as part of your SaaS management process.

 So every once in a while, make sure you ask the responsible for each tool how are they using them.